saiichihashimoto/sanity-typed/packages/groq-js/README.md

 Use `parse` and `evaluate` exactly as you would from [`groq-js`](https://github.com/sanity-io/groq-js).
 Then, use the results with the typescript types!

+Typically, this isn't used directly, but via [`@sanity-typed/client-mock`'s](../client-mock) methods that produce groq results.
+But it can be done directly:

 <!-- >>>>>> BEGIN INCLUDED FILE (typescript): SOURCE docs/your-typed-groq-js.ts -->
 ```your-typed-groq-js.ts```:
 ```typescript